Calgary Gas and Electricity Retailers

 - Spot Power

 These companies also serve as electricity retailers in Calgary, supplemented by dozens of other niche energy retailers and producers.
-ENMAX Energy is the RRO provider for electricity in Calgary, while Direct Energy Regulated Services is the regulated retailer of natural gas in the area.
+ENMAX Energy is the Rate of Last Resort (ROLR) provider for electricity in Calgary, while Direct Energy Regulated Services is the natural gas retailer in the area.

 Contact us to receive a Calgary electricity rates comparison or for information on Calgary natural gas rates, to help you determine who the best utility companies in Calgary are and what they can offer you.
 Searching for the best energy options amongst Calgary utilities can be quite time-consuming, but don’t worry; EnergyRates.ca makes it easy for you.